 Failed to sign package Error 2147942403

-I added catalog for Adobe product (Adobe DC catalog).
-I was able to import the updates in update publisher, but I was not able to publish the updates, while publishing I got an error.
+I added a catalog for Adobe products (Adobe DC catalog).
+I was able to import the updates into the updated publisher, but I could not publish the updates.
+While publishing, I got an error.

-In the above log file, you can see error failed to create directory while publishing the updates from SCUP.
-I didn’t have any clue why there is error says was unable to create directory.
+In the above log file, you can see an error that failed to create a directory while publishing the updates from SCUP.
+I didn’t have any clue why there was an error says was unable to make a directory.

-After some analysis, I tried to find where UpdateServicesPackages directory is located or its created or not, then I found UpdateServicesPackages folder was created under.
+After some analysis, I tried to find where the UpdateServicesPackages directory was located or not.
+Then, I found the UpdateServicesPackages folder was created.
 E:\WSUS\WSUSContent

-The easiest way to find the directory is use following command and see where the directory is located.
+The easiest way to find the directory is to use the following command and see where the directory is located.

 - Run CMD as an administrator on the WSUS server